Category Archives: Feminism

 Here we go again.
 The far left is baying for Dr. Jordan Peterson’s head on a platter, but there are compelling reasons they should pipe down and think this through.
 I’m a left-leaning feminist myself, and when Peterson popped up on the radar last year over the issue of Bill C-61, I did some research before jumping on the bandwagon.
 Peterson was and is correct in his unpopular assertion that Canadian law can now compel us to use language dictated to us by others.
 This is fundamentally different from telling us that certain language is unacceptable and cannot be used.

-Under Bill-C61, it is possible for unreasonable people to abuse the law and target people unfairly.
+Under Bill-C61, it is possible for unreasonable people to abuse the law and target people unfairly, and it is already happening.
 As an example, I know a young person with mental health issues who went through a period of gender dysphoria whose gender identity and expression seemed to shift into something new every couple of months.
-I can tell you that it is possible to weaponize your preferred pronouns and use them to make your family ‘wrong’ for slipping up and referring to you as the gender they knew you as your whole life.
+I can tell you that it is possible to weaponize your preferred pronouns and use them to make your family ‘wrong’ for slipping up and referring to you as the gender they have perceived since before you were born.
 One hopes that adjudicators of the new law will take this into account.

 Plenty of people seemed to think that Peterson was a bad person for pointing out a serious flaw in the proposed legislation, and assumed incorrectly that his views were based on bigotry, despite all evidence to the contrary.
 Those too lazy to think for themselves adopted the flip-side of the view that “the enemy of my enemy is my friend” because they assume that someone who is admired by the alt right must be an enemy to anyone on the left.
 This is ignorant and short-sighted because the conservative views that Peterson holds are based not on prejudice, but on careful thought and sound scientific evidence.
 Having watched many hours of his classroom lectures and I can’t help but admire the brilliant mind and well constructed arguments behind even the views I don’t share.